 - Choose With equal proportions.

-- Behind the scenes, a new data item has been added which represents the percentages of people in each category.
-The labels of the data match the labels shown above the histogram (“Less than 11,” “11 – 24” and “25 or more”).
+- A new Nominal (categorical) variable labeled Histogram categories - your variable has been created in the Data Set that buckets responses into each banded category.
+The labels of the data match the labels shown above the histogram (“Less than 11,” “11 – 24” and “25 or more” in this example).
+The values for those categories are in sequential order (1, 2, 3 in this example).

-- OPTIONAL: You may customize the categories.
+- OPTIONAL: You may customize the categories and values.
 For example:

-- Change the Number of categories to 4.
-A new red line is added on top of the histogram.
+- Change the Number of categories - You can change the number to 4, for example, to add a new red line on top of the histogram and category to your variable.

 - You may now use the new categorized data in other charts or tables: